-Medical emergency stops Chelsea game
+Medical emergencies stop two games

-Medical emergency in crowd stops Watford v Chelsea Premier League game
+Medical emergencies in crowd stop Watford v Chelsea and Southampton v Leicester

 Last updated on .From the section Premier League

+Medical emergencies in the crowd caused two Premier League matches to be halted on Wednesday night.

-The Premier League game between Watford and leaders Chelsea was stopped after a supporter suffered a cardiac arrest.
+The game between Watford and leaders Chelsea was stopped for more than 30 minutes after a supporter suffered a cardiac arrest during the first half.

+Later, the start of the second half between Southampton and Leicester was delayed after a supporter was taken ill.

+At Vicarage Road, the incident happened as Watford defender Adam Masina was receiving treatment.

-Referee David Coote took both sets of players off the pitch at Vicarage Road in the 12th minute with the score 0-0.
+Medical staff from both teams raced across the pitch to deal with the emergency, as both sets of players returned to the dressing rooms in the 12th minute with the score 0-0.

-Almost 25 minutes after the game was stopped, the supporter was carried out on a stretcher and taken to hospital.
+Almost 25 minutes after the game was halted, the supporter was carried out on a stretcher and the game resumed 32 minutes after it was stopped.

 "Our thoughts are with the fan - who had a cardiac arrest but has now been stabilised - and all those affected," said Watford.